 It is a human crisis for ourselves and by ourselves.

 Gaia can handle an extinction crisis or five, so another is just a repeat of an old tale for her.
 What happens in these events is a reboot of the natural balance and not many organisms survive it.

-The goalposts have shifted too.
+Goalposts have shifted too.

-A return to the pristine wilderness of our pre-agriculture past is no longer possible.
+Returning to the pristine wilderness of our pre-agriculture past is no longer possible.
 A functioning system is what must be preserved.

 Nature fundamentally underpins human health, wellbeing and prosperity.
 We need to appropriately value nature and the services it provides as we make decisions and recognize that the business case for biodiversity is compelling.
 The benefits of restoring natural resources outweigh the costs ten-fold, and the cost of inaction is even higher.